The Competition (Amendment) Act 2022 – An Overview of Reforms to the Merger Control Regime in Ireland

 Updated gun-jumping offence

-The CCPC will be able to impose fines on parties who have committed “gun-jumping”, whereby the parties have either: (i) implemented a notifiable merger or acquisition without first notifying the transaction to the CCPC; or (ii) notified such a transaction but implemented it before the CCPC has issued a clearance decision authorising them to do so.
+The offence of “gun-jumping” under the Competition Act has been updated, such that the parties to a transaction will be guilty of a criminal offence where they have either: (i) implemented a notifiable merger or acquisition without first notifying the transaction to the CCPC; or (ii) notified such a transaction but implemented it before the CCPC has issued a clearance decision authorising them to do so.
 Similar to the applicable fines for failing to comply with interim measures, parties can face a fine of up to €250,000 for “gun-jumping” as well as an additional daily fine of up to €25,000 in respect of each day that the offence continues.

 RFIs to third parties